epos-eu/opensource-kubernetes/README.md

 The `<command>` field value is one of the following listed below:

 ```
-EPOS Open Source CLI installer to deploy the EPOS System using docker-compose
+EPOS Open Source CLI installer to deploy the EPOS System using Kubernetes

 Usage:
   epos-<os>-<architecture> [command]

 Available Commands:
   completion  Generate the autocompletion script for the specified shell
-  delete      Delete an environment on docker
+  delete      Delete an environment on kubernetes
-  deploy      Deploy an environment on docker
+  deploy      Deploy an environment on Kubernetes
-  export      Export configuration files in output folder, options: [env, compose]
+  export      Export configuration files in output folder, options: [env]
   help        Help about any command
   populate    Populate the existing environment with metadata information

 Flags:
-  -h, --help   help for [command]
+  -h, --help      help for epos-<os>-<architecture>
+  -v, --version   version for epos-<os>-<architecture>

 Use "epos-<os>-<architecture> [command] --help" for more information about a command.
 ```